cloudtrust/keycloak-authorization/README.md

     is called.
 This will ensure that the local LoginProtocol is called.
     * **The login protocol** This is only class we actually modify.
 In the authenticated method we invoke the code to verify that the client is authorised to access the client it wishes to connect to.
-1) We use a theme to add to the administrator pages the option to enable authorisation for all clients.

 We call keycloak's own existing authorisation methods and framework for a user's authorisation.
 This is done in the
 methods of the class io.cloudtrust.keycloak.protocol.LocalAuthorizationService.